squid-cache/squid-cache.github.io/DeveloperResources.rst

 == Testing ==

-We run constant integration testing with a BuildFarm.
-Additions to it are welcome.
+We run constant integration testing with a [[BuildFarm]].

+It is possible to rely on the images we use for it to test code changes against different Linux distributions and compiler versions.
+We publish these images to the [[https://hub.docker.com/orgs/squidcache/repositories|Docker Hub]].
+They are named {{{squidcache/buildfarm-`uname -m`-<os name>}}}

+Assuming you have access to a Docker environment, the easiest way to test a local checkout on it is to run the command:

+{{{OS=centos-7 docker run -ti --rm -v$PWD:$PWD -w$PWD -u1000 ./test-builds.sh squidcache/buildfarm-`uname -m`-$OS --verbose --use-config-cache --cleanup}}}

+It may leave behind some files owned by UID 1000; sorry it can't be avoided

 === Detecting build errors early ===